ThatMantis/POH_Lab_ONT_NGS/_episodes/03-Bash_Shell.md

 - `rm`: "Remove", Remove a file/folder

-> ## Deleting Is Forever
+> ## Powerful Commands We Might Want To Avoid For Now
 >
+> ### Deleting is Forever!!!
+>
+> - `rm`: "Remove", Remove a file/folder
 > The Shell does not have a trash bin for us to recover data that we have deleted, accidentally or not!
 When we delete files, they are gone for good (almost)!
 > If not confident with the shell when deleting stuff, just delete from the windows explorer!
 > Else we can add the "interactive" flag `-i` to `rm`, e.g. `rm "filename" -i`, which will ask us for confirmation before we delete each file!
 >
+> ### Copy and Moving Files and Folders

 {: .warning}

 > ## Copy and Moving Files and Folders
 >
-> Rather than using Ctrl-C and Ctrl-V to move files/folders within the Ubuntu Virtual Environment, we can use the commands `cp` and `mv`(and the Windows Explorer obviously lol).
+> -`cp` and `mv`: Copy and Move files from one location to another, from the command line alone.
+>
 > ~~~
 > cp abc.txt folder/abc.txt #copies the file "abc.txt" from the current directory to a folder called "folder"
 > cp abc.txt folder/def.txt #copies the file "abc.txt" from the current directory to a folder called "folder", while also renaming it to "def.txt"
 > mv abc.txt folder/def.txt #MOVES the file "abc.txt" from the current directory to a folder called "folder", while also renaming it to "def.txt"
 > ~~~
 > {: .bash}
 >
 > Do be careful when specifying the target file name, since `mv` will silently overwrite any existing file with the same name!.
+> If not confident with the shell when copying or moving files, just do so from the windows explorer!
-An additional flag, `mv -i` (or `mv --interactive`), can be used to make `mv` ask you for confirmation before overwriting.
+> Else likewise, additional flag, `mv -i` (or `mv --interactive`), can be used to make `mv` ask you for confirmation before overwriting.
 >
 {: .callout}